emrullah-cengiz/CanvasRunCase/README.md

 # CanvasRunCase

-It's a "Canvas Run" simple mechanic work for the Fİber Games study case.
+It's a "Canvas Run" simple mechanic work for the Fiber Games study case.

 - Number of balls can be adjusted from "GameInitializer" component on "GameManager" object.